-Since pre-history human being have yearned for immortality.
+Since pre-history human beings have yearned for immortality.
 A will does that for you.
 Your treasures are passed on, securing the memories of you and the welfare of others.
-With a will you institutionalise your memory.
-This article takes you on a journey of how that is done in legal work.
-A will is only part of the story.
+With a will, you institutionalise your memory.
+This article, co-written with lawyer Todd Graham, takes you on a journey of how that is done in legal work.
+However, a will is only part of the story.

 Written records of human thought date back almost 4,000 years to the clay tablets used in ancient Mesopotamia.
 Into wet clay Sumerians wrote in a type of writing known as cuneiform using wedge-shaped writing tools.
 People used tablets to communicate to an angry acquaintance, discuss the assignment of a guest-house and request a loan to buy a garden.